 Government ID verification usually works like this:

-- Information is extracted from the ID and checked against the information provided by the user.
-The system automatically determines whether or not the person is of legal age to purchase the good or service.
+- Information is extracted from the ID and checked against the information provided by the user; the system then automatically determines whether or not the person is of legal age to complete the purchase

 In states where mobile driver’s licenses (mDLs) are issued and accepted, a customer can use these instead of taking a photo of their physical ID.